williamsni14463/MMBC-Actuator-PLC/experiments/dual-pt100-test-setup.md

-# Setup: Two PT100 Sensors + Two MAX31865 Amplifiers on One Raspberry Pi
+# Setup: Two PT100 Sensors with Two MAX31865 Amplifiers on One Raspberry Pi

 A simple test rig to confirm two PT100 sensors are working in the chamber.
-Each PT100 connects to its own MAX31865 amplifier, and both amplifiers share the Pi's SPI bus — with one important difference from the single-sensor setup: **each amplifier needs its own separate CS (chip select) pin.**
+Each PT100 connects to its own MAX31865 amplifier, and both amplifiers share the Pi's SPI bus, with one important difference from the single-sensor setup: **each amplifier needs its own separate CS (chip select) pin.**

 This is for reading two temperatures side by side and confirming both sensors are alive and reasonable.
-It's deliberately simple — no PLC, no logging, just a clear live readout.

 ---

 ## The one thing that matters most: shared SPI, separate CS

 SPI is a bus — multiple devices share the same three data lines (SDI, SDO, CLK).
 The Pi talks to one device at a time by pulling that device's **CS (chip select)** line low.
 So:

-- **SDI, SDO, CLK** → shared: both MAX31865 boards connect to the *same* Pi pins
-- **CS** → unique: each MAX31865 gets its *own* Pi pin

-If you tie both CS lines to the same pin, the Pi can't tell the boards apart and you get garbage.
-That's the single most common mistake with two sensors.

 ---